cedricyeeky/IS459-Project/terraform/modules/athena/REALTIME_DATA_SETUP.md

 Use the `CREATE EXTERNAL TABLE` statements above in Athena Query Editor.

-## Data Ingestion from Mock API
+## Data Ingestion from API

-Your mock API should write data in the following format:
+Your API should write data in the following format:

 ### Flight Data JSON Example:
 ```json